cardamomcode/fable-python/docs/bindings.md

 This generates: `import json`

-The `[<Erase>]` attribute means the interface only exists at compile time - no code is generated for it.
+The `[<Erase>]` attribute means the interface only exists at compile time (erased = no code generated for it).
 The `nativeOnly` placeholder tells Fable the value will be resolved at runtime.

 ## Import Attributes